Skip to Content

 4 / 5 3 / 5 4 / 5 4 / 5

-This is the only major park in Kwazulu-Natal to contain all of the Big Five and it’s fitting that Africa’s oldest proclaimed park has endured as the stronghold of the continent’s beleaguered rhinos.
+This is one of the few parks in KwaZulu-Natal to contain all of the Big Five and it’s fitting that Africa’s oldest proclaimed park has endured as the stronghold of the continent’s beleaguered rhinos.
 The park’s terrain varies from open savanna grasslands to hilly woodlands and mountainous forest.
 This diverse range of habitats is the reason why both black (browser) and white (grazer) rhinos thrive here.
-Although the park is home to a wide variety of animals, including all the cats, for me it is the rhinos that steal the show.
+Although the park is home to a wide variety of animals, including all the big cats, for me it is the rhinos that steal the show.
 Despite a recent surge in poaching, this place still crawls with more rhinos than you can shake a stick at.
 Whenever I visit, I enjoy spending hours – whether in the vehicle or on a guided bush walk – tagging along with a crash of docile white rhinos as they mow their way through the rich grasslands.
-The lush green vegetation exudes an atmosphere of rejuvenation and abundance… and if the health of the rhinos is anything to go by, then it’s safe to assume
+The lush green vegetation exudes an atmosphere of rejuvenation and abundance … and if the health of the rhinos is anything to go by, then it’s safe

-Read more that this park is really blossoming.
-So, come to Hluhluwe-Umfolozi to get your fill of rhinos and stand a good chance to see most of the Big Five in the process.
+Read more to assume that this park is really blossoming.
+So, come to Hluhluwe-iMfolozi to get your fill of rhinos and stand a good chance to see most of the Big Five in the process.

 Homeland of African Rhinos